lacymorrow/kiwix-js-pwa/README.md

 * Vite will watch for changes and will refresh the app when you make any and save them;
 * To preview the bundled version of the app, run `npm run preview`, and Vite will build the app and open a browser window to view the bundled version;
 * To fully build the app, run `npm run build`.
 The built app will be saved to a directory called `dist` in your cloned repo;
 * To package the app into an executable or installer for your current OS, run `npm run dist`.
+Executables will be stored in `dist/bld/Electron`.
 * To run the app in the Electron framework, you can use `npm start`.
 This will run the unbundled app in the Electron version specified in `package.json`.
 See various scripts to build the bundled version of the app for Electron in `package.json` (you can only build it for the OS you are currently on, though the Linux app can be built on Windows with WSL).